How to enter

 How do I enter?

-- Please download an entry form from this page and fill it in
+- Please download an entry form from the top right of this page and fill it in

 - Email your entry form and your report to firstname.lastname@example.org